souldeux/GravityScraper/readme.txt

 GravityForms is a popular WordPress form plugin.
 Sometimes, people would like to POST the data they receive through their GravityForms to other websites.
 The easiest way to do this is with a custom WP plugin.
 This small command-line application generates that plugin for you.

-Dependancies:
+Dependencies:

 requests
 BeautifulSoup

-(pip install x for x in dependancies)
+(pip install x for x in dependencies)

 Usage: